-Butyric Acid, Gut Bacteria and Colon Health
+Butyric Acid, Gut Bacteria, and Colon Health

 An Important Chemical for Health

 The colon is the longest section of the large intestine and houses the greatest number of gut bacteria.
 The amount of butyric acid formed in the colon depends on which bacteria live there and on how much soluble fiber and resistant starch is present.
-It’s also determined by the size of the bacterial population that is able to produce the butyric acid and by how long the soluble fiber or resistant starch stays in the colon.
+It’s also determined by the size of the bacterial population that is able to produce the butyric acid and by how long the fiber or starch stays in the colon.
 The study of gut bacteria and their needs and effects is very important.
 Keeping the bacteria healthy could also help to keep us healthy.

 The Digestive or Gastrointestinal Tract

-The Digestive Tract, Digestion and Gut Bacteria
+The Digestive Tract, Digestion, and Gut Bacteria

 When food is swallowed, it passes through a tube called the digestive or gastrointestinal tract.
 The tube starts at the mouth and ends at the anus.
 The food is gradually digested as it travels.
 Digestion is the process in which food is broken down into small particles that can be absorbed.

 The food that we eat gives us nutrition, but it also feeds the bacteria in our intestine.
 Most of these bacteria live in the colon.
 The small intestine and the rectum also contain bacteria, however.
 The concept of feeding both ourselves and our helpful gut bacteria is gradually becoming more popular.
 "Gut" is another word for the digestive tract or the intestine.